David B. Miller

 David B. Miller, DMin, is a Teaching Associate of the AMBS Church Leadership Center with more than 20 years’ experience in congregational leadership.

 In this role, David is available as a pastoral consultant for leaders, congregations and church-related organizations.
 David is also able to serve as a visiting preacher, lecturer or workshop leader.
 Throughout his career, David's work has focused on:

 What experiences do you bring to your role as Teaching Associate of the AMBS Church Leadership Center?

 David is a dynamic consultant and teacher to pastors, as well as a speaker and teacher for congregations and other gatherings.
 He played a key role in the recent redesign of the AMBS Church Leadership Center program called Journey: A Missional Leadership Development Program.

 Prior to joining the Church Leadership Center, David served for eight years as associate professor for Missional Leadership at AMBS, including leading the ministry internship process for MDiv students.
 In that role, he developed and taught the “Ministry in Church and World” classes on which Integrity Circles are based.

-David Miller brings a passion for peace and justice along with experience in teaching, pastoral ministry, and administration to his position.
-Prior to joining the faculty in 2009, David was pastor of University Mennonite Church, State College, Pa., for 12 years and taught at Hesston (Kan.)
-College.
-During the time he was pastor in Pennsylvania, he was one of the founding board members of the Interfaith and Community Coalition Against Violence and Prejudice, established in the wake of the Columbine High School shootings.
-He was founder of the Centre Community Peace Team, a violence and riot prevention organization.
+David spent 12 years (1997-2009) as pastor of University Mennonite Church, in State College, Pennsylvania.
+While he was a pastor in Pennsylvania, he was a founding board member of the Interfaith and Community Coalition Against Violence and Prejudice, established in the wake of the Columbine High School shootings.
+He is also the founder of the Centre Community Peace Team, a violence and riot prevention organization.
 In addition, since 2003 he has been a member on the board of directors of the Center on Conscience and War in Washington, D.C.